aftechro/inventory-stock-management/README.md

 4. **Generate QR Codes**:
    - Click on the stock section to generate QR codes.
 A folder named `uploads/qr` will be created to store these codes.
+   -
+5. **Generate QR Codes**:
+   - go to yourdomain.com/app/quote.php to create quotes based on your product list and quantity available

 ## Conclusion